 6. Representations and Warranties Concerning Purchased Unpaid Earnings

-For each Purchased Unpaid Earnings, you make the following representations and warranties to us as of the time of purchase: (a) you hold legal title to the Purchased Unpaid Earnings, free and clear of any liens or encumbrances; (b) you have not sold, pledged, assigned, or encumbered the Purchased Unpaid Earnings; (c) no person has any rights, interest, or claims in or to the Purchased Unpaid Earnings; (d) the Purchased Unpaid Earnings are not in dispute, and are presently and unconditionally owing; (e) the Purchased Unpaid Earnings are not past due and represent amounts owed by the Insurance Company arising from your actual and timely performance or provision of goods, property, or services to the Insurance Company in the ordinary course of your business; (f) the Purchased Unpaid Earnings are not subject to any claim, offset, defense, or counterclaim of any kind; (g) no agreement has been made under which the Insurance Company may claim any deduction or discount against the Purchased Unpaid Earnings; (h) the Insurance Company is liable for the full amount of the Purchased Unpaid Earnings and has not objected to their payment or the quality or quantity of the goods, property, and services performed or provided; (i) the Purchased Unpaid Earnings have not been modified, dismissed, settled, or paid; (j) there has been no error, misrepresentation, negligence, fraud, omission, or violation of law on the part of any person with respect to the Purchased Unpaid Earnings or their underlying goods, property, or services; and (k) you have no knowledge that the Insurance Company has filed for bankruptcy or receivership or has been having any difficulty paying amounts due others in full and when due.
+For each Purchased Unpaid Earnings, you make the following representations and warranties to us and the purchaser of your unpaid earnings as of the time of purchase: (a) you hold legal title to the Purchased Unpaid Earnings, free and clear of any liens or encumbrances; (b) you have not sold, pledged, assigned, or encumbered the Purchased Unpaid Earnings; (c) no person has any rights, interest, or claims in or to the Purchased Unpaid Earnings; (d) the Purchased Unpaid Earnings are not in dispute, and are presently and unconditionally owing; (e) the Purchased Unpaid Earnings are not past due and represent amounts owed by the Insurance Company arising from your actual and timely performance or provision of goods, property, or services to the Insurance Company in the ordinary course of your business; (f) the Purchased Unpaid Earnings are not subject to any claim, offset, defense, or counterclaim of any kind; (g) no agreement has been made under which the Insurance Company may claim any deduction or discount against the Purchased Unpaid Earnings; (h) the Insurance Company is liable for the full amount of the Purchased Unpaid Earnings and has not objected to their payment or the quality or quantity of the goods, property, and services performed or provided; (i) the Purchased Unpaid Earnings have not been modified, dismissed, settled, or paid; (j) there has been no error, misrepresentation, negligence, fraud, omission, or violation of law on the part of any person with respect to the Purchased Unpaid Earnings or their underlying goods, property, or services; and (k) you have no knowledge that the Insurance Company has filed for bankruptcy or receivership or has been having any difficulty paying amounts due others in full and when due.

 7. Additional Covenants